carlinmack/NamespaceDatabase/DOCUMENTATION.md

 `fastest()`
 :   Gets a list of the fastest mirrors, downloads a single file from each
-    and returns the fastest one
+    and returns the fastest one.

+    Execution takes 5-10 seconds as a guideline

     Returns
     -------